lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

     - Configuration data is spread over many files
     - It's better to keep configuration away from logic

-# Design Patterns {#design-patterns}
+# Decoupling

-> This section could be covered in a whole book so I'm gonna be brief for each point.

 ## Inheritance

 The canonical way to use inheritance is when we have different kind of classes related to a parent class with only minimal changes necessary, and usually not core logic changes.
 Most other kind of usages can usually be replaced by a better pattern.

-#### The problems with inheritance
+### The problems with inheritance

 - Coupling between child and parent class : any change in the parent will affect all child classes.
 - using inheritance when using only part of the parent class interface is bad because of the law of demeter.
 - Semantically the parent class can loose its (semantical) meaning especially when the child class partially uses the parent class.
 - Not so easy to swap logic in the parent class if the class internals are used by the child classes.
+- Code gets confusing as soon as multiple levels are involved, even without considering multiple inheritance

 ### Solutions

 - Interfaces
 - Delegation
 - Mixins